 The extrusion needs to be cut to size at the end of the bath.
 Flexible extrusions are usually coiled whereas rigid extrusions are cut to size using either a guillotine or a saw.

 Two different materials or colours can be co-extruded into a single profile by use of special twin head extruders.
 The two materials are independently melted and meet in the die.

 The main material used is rigid PVC.
 High Density Polyethylene is also used for pipes, etc. Although other materials can be extruded such as ABS, Styrene and Acrylic.

-Extrusion is also used to produce plastic compounds where fillers and colour pigments are added to the base polymer which is then extruded into fine strands which are guillotined at the end of the cooling bath to form small pellets.
+Extrusion is also used to produce plastic compounds, where fillers and colour pigments are added to the base polymer which is then extruded into fine strands, which are then guillotined at the end of the cooling bath to form small pellets.